xerolinux/XeroWiki/docs/hyprxero.md

 - **🚀 Installation :**

-If you do not already have it please make sure you already have `git` installed in order for this to work.
+If you do not already have it please make sure you have `git` installed in order for this to work.

 ```Bash
 git clone https://github.com/xerolinux/HyprXero-git